 The city is divided into two parts, one being the ancient city known as the Medina, and the more modern city of Ville Nouvelle or Gueliz.
 The Medina is a maze of narrow alleys, souks, and traditional homes known as Riads, which feature unique architecture and a courtyard.
 The mosques and markets of the Medina and all its mosques and markets undoubtedly make up the city's biggest attraction, and one of the main events is the Djemaa El-Fna

-Travelers to Marrakech will find much to do.
-The Medina and all its mosques and markets is perhaps the city's biggest attraction.
-One of the main events of Marrakech is the Djemaa el Fna night markets – the busiest in Africa.
-Djemaa el Fna is the main square inside the Medina – a popular meeting place and where snake charmers, traditional Berber performers and water vendors ply their trade during the day.
-At night, the square transforms into a lively – and crowded – bazaar of predominantly food stalls.
+, certainly the busiest in Africa.
+By day, Djemaa el Fna is the main square inside the Medina and a popular meeting place where snake charmers, traditional Berber performers, and local juice vendors hawk their fares.
+At night, the square transforms into a lively and crowded bazaar of predominantly food stalls.
 Behind the square are the souks, selling everything from carpets to Berber shoes to bags of spices.

 For travelers seeking a glimpse into 19th-century Morocco, the El Bahia Palace

 is a must-see destination.
 At an impressive 160 rooms, the palace features tiled interior courtyards, archways, carved stucco panels, intricate mosaics, and classic painted latticework.
 Many Riads in Marrakech feature similar design traits and are imbued with significant history and romance, especially those inside the Medina walls.

 Of course, there’s a lot more to see and do in Marrakech and the best way to discover what else this city has to offer in terms of attractions, landmarks, and hotels is by exploring the interactive map on this page.